 Demonstrated capacity is proven capacity calculated from actual performance data, usually expressed as the average number of items produced multiplied by the standard hours per item.

-This allows companies to see how their production has changed over time and set realistic future goals.
-By knowing their demonstrated capacity, companies can ensure that they are not overproducing or underproducing, both of which can lead to lost profits.
+This allows companies to see how their product has changed and set realistic future goals.
+By knowing their demonstrated capacity, companies can ensure that they are not overproducing or underproducing, which can lead to lost profits.

 Demonstrated capacity formula